mgua/kickstart.nvim/README.md

 ## Neovim preparation and Installation for Linux
 #### Ubuntu
-Neovim can be installed from its repos, as follows, or via "snap install nvim".
-Snap installs a more recent version, however on ubuntu 22.04 you may need to install libfuse2 (if you get a fuse error) with "apt install libfuse2".
+Neovim can be installed from its repos, as follows, or via **snap install nvim --classic**.
+Snap installs a more recent version, however on ubuntu 22.04 you may need to install libfuse2 (if you get a fuse error) with **apt install libfuse2**.

 install from repos:
 from root: